preignition/program-user-guide/faq/guide-to-producing-accessible-surveys/producing-your-survey-in-plain-language-or-easy-to-read.md

 ### Organisations providing services to convert documents into Plain Language and Easy to Read:&#x20;

 * [CHANGE](https://www.changepeople.org/) provide a range of services and resources and can help create bespoke accessible information in Easy Read and video formats for organisations all over the world
 * [People First](https://www.peoplefirst.org.nz/) is an Organization of People with Disabilities representing people with learning disabilities in New Zealand.
-Their [MakeItEasy team ](https://www.makeiteasy.org.nz/)provides services to produce documents in EasyRead formats.
+Their [MakeItEasy team](https://www.makeiteasy.org.nz/)provides services to produce documents in EasyRead formats.
 Contact email: [makeiteasy@peoplefirst.org.nz](mailto:makeiteasy@peoplefirst.org.nz)&#x20;
-* Many of[ Inclusion Europe](https://www.inclusion-europe.eu/)'s member organisations produce Easy to Read language in their respective languages.
+* Many of[Inclusion Europe](https://www.inclusion-europe.eu/)'s member organisations produce Easy to Read language in their respective languages.
 A [list with contacts is available here](https://www.inclusion-europe.eu/about-us/#members).
 * [‘Easy on the i’](https://www.learningdisabilityservice-leeds.nhs.uk/) is an information design service that produces easy to understand information, developed by Learning Disability Service.
-The website includes a[ checklist to produce Easy to Read content](https://www.learningdisabilityservice-leeds.nhs.uk/wp-content/uploads/2021/10/Easy-Read-Checklist.pdf), and an [image bank](https://www.learningdisabilityservice-leeds.nhs.uk/easy-on-the-i/image-bank/) which is a large library of free images.
+The website includes a[checklist to produce Easy to Read content](https://www.learningdisabilityservice-leeds.nhs.uk/wp-content/uploads/2021/10/Easy-Read-Checklist.pdf), and an [image bank](https://www.learningdisabilityservice-leeds.nhs.uk/easy-on-the-i/image-bank/) which is a large library of free images.
 * [Open Collaboration for Cognitive Accessibility](https://openaccessibility.ca/services/) provides a range of accessibility testing services, including Easy Read adaptations  &#x20;
 * [Say It Easy](https://www.sayiteasy.eu/) provides Easy to Read and Graphic design services.
 Contact: [https://www.sayiteasy.eu/about-contact](https://www.sayiteasy.eu/about-contact)&#x20;
 * The [Plain English Campaign](https://www.plainenglish.co.uk/services.html) provides services for Plain Language in English